 After you press ‘Submit’ button, your application will be sent for consideration to moderators of the conference, and you will see the screen message stating that your application is received.

-The information about applications accepted for the conference will be available in your account on our website on June 20, 2018.
+The information about applications accepted for the conference is available in your account on our website.
 Please don’t forget to check the status of your application.

 The abstracts of accepted presentations will be published in electronic form on our website.
 Conference papers will be published in two volumes in 2019–2020.
 ‘Actual Problems of Theory and History of Art’ is a peer-reviewed publication indexed in SCOPUS international database and RINTS Russian database.